HomelikeBrick42/UnnamedLang/README.md

 ## Wildcard

 A wildcard can be used in the place of a type (and maybe pattern matching in the future) and it will let the compiler infer the type from usage
+It can also be used for a throwaway name that is not bound

 ### Examples